AqwamCreates/MatrixL/docs/API/MatrixOperations/Subtract.md

 ## Arguments:

-… : any number of matrices or scalar
+… : any number of matrices or scalar.

 ## Returns